 The N64 hardware itself ads a horizontal blur feature that also softens the image, which is completely different from the blur discussed above.
 Both internal HDMI mods offer a feature to disable this, as well as some advanced RGB mods.

 Remove filters with software:

-People on the Assemblergames forum have found a way to use Gameshark codes to turn off anti-aliasing in a similar manner to the way Quake does it.
+People on the Assemblergames forum found a way to use Gameshark codes to turn off software anti-aliasing in a similar manner to the way Quake does it.
 These codes can be implemented on original cartridges by using a Gameshark, however newer versions of the Gameshark are required (you can upgrade old versions with this method).
 If you own a ROM cart, you can download patches from Poregon’s website and either use software such as Lunar IPS to patch the rom, or use your romcart’s software to toggle them on or off before starting a game.
 This is much easier then manually entering each code and very convenient.
 These patches are also available in Smokemonster’s rompacks: http://n64.poregon.com/shared/

 saturnu also created a patcher, currently on version 0.4.0:

 Here’s some links to more technical information about how these blur filters work and how to discover patches yourself.
 Please let me know if I should include anything else: